HouyuZhang/MSmodification/README.md

                            run_RunMetaboAnalystR = F)
 ```

-- Normalize the intensity using three methods, but the section-based method is not recommended:
+- Normalize the intensity using three methods.

 ```R
 #Normalization across each slide